Noise-Robust Estimation of Quantum Observables in Noisy Hardware

 \section{Abstract}

-Error mitigation is essential for counteracting noise in quantum computations until fault-tolerant quantum technologies become viable.
-Here, we introduce Noise-Robust Estimation (NRE), a noise-agnostic framework that systematically reduces estimation bias through a two-step post-processing approach.
-At its core, NRE exploits a bias-dispersion correlation uncovered in this work, wherein a measurable metric—normalized dispersion—quantifies and helps suppress unknown residual bias in expectation value estimations.
-To reveal this correlation, we leverage bootstrapping on the existing measurement counts.
-We experimentally validate NRE on an IQM superconducting quantum processor, executing quantum circuits with up to 20 qubits and 240 entangling CZ gates.
-Our results demonstrate that NRE consistently achieves near bias-free estimations across different implementation settings while maintaining a manageable sampling overhead.
-These findings establish NRE as a reliable and broadly applicable error mitigation method for quantum computation with noisy hardware.
+Error mitigation is essential for extracting reliable results from quantum computations performed on noisy intermediate-scale quantum hardware.
+Here we introduce Noise-Robust Estimation (NRE), a noise-agnostic framework that suppresses estimation bias through a two-stage post-processing protocol.
+The method combines measurement data from a target circuit and a corresponding noise-canceling companion circuit to construct a baseline estimator with reduced sensitivity to noise.
+We show that the residual bias of this estimator is governed by the variation of an auxiliary quantity across amplified noise realizations, motivating the use of a measurable diagnostic quantity—the normalized dispersion of this auxiliary estimator.
+When the dispersion approaches zero, contributions arising from imperfect noise amplification vanish and the remaining bias terms are expected to diminish for smooth stationary noise profiles.
+Leveraging this relationship, NRE performs a final extrapolation to the zero-dispersion limit using bootstrapped measurement data.
+We experimentally validate the method on a 20-qubit IQM superconducting quantum processor using circuits containing up to 480 entangling CZ gates.
+Across a variety of circuits and noise levels, NRE consistently achieves substantially reduced bias compared to existing mitigation techniques while maintaining moderate sampling overhead.
+These results establish NRE as a practical and broadly applicable error-mitigation strategy for quantum computations on noisy hardware.